shirshabat1/API-task_management--Node.js-/README.md

 ## Configure app

-Open `.env` and choose which port would you like to listen
+create new file `.env` and choose which port would you like to listen (for example, PORT= 5000)

 ## Running the project via terminal
 $ npm run dev